-You may be told by your doctor to call911after taking 2 or 3 tables or sprays of nitroglycerin (spaced 5 minutes apart) and the chest pain or pressure is still present 5 minutes after the last dose.
+You may be told by your doctor to call 911 after taking 2 or 3 tablets or sprays of nitroglycerin (spaced 5 minutes apart) and the chest pain or pressure is still present 5 minutes after the last dose.
 Don't take more than 3 tablets, or spray more than 3 times, within 15 minutes.

 When to call your healthcare provider

 Call your healthcare provider right away if you have any of these:

 Severe dizziness, or fainting

 Fast heartbeat (higher than 100 beats per minute)